 The following table contains information concerning the 2008, 2007 and 2006 cash and non-cash compensation awarded to or earned by our named executive officers.
 William P. Foley, II serves as our executive Chairman of the Board.
 Mr. Foley also served as our Chief Executive Officer until May 2007.
 Alan L. Stinson serves as our Chief Executive Officer and has served in that position since May 2007.
 Prior to that, Mr. Stinson served as Co-Chief Operating Officer from October 2006 to May 2007.
 Raymond R. Quirk services as our President and has served in that position since April 2008.
 Previously, Mr. Quirk served as Co-President since May 2007 and Co-Chief Operating Officer from October 2006 to May, 2007.
 Brent B. Bickett has served as our Executive Vice President, Corporate Finance since April 2008.
 Mr. Bickett joined old FNF in 1999 as a Senior Vice President, Corporate Finance and has served as an executive officer of old FNF and FNF since that time.
 The information in this table includes compensation earned by the individuals for services with FNF.
-With respect to 2006 amounts, it also includes the portion of compensation paid by old FNF that was not allocated to us or FIS.
+With respect to 2006 amounts, it also includes the portion of compensation paid by old FNF and allocated to us while we were still a majority-owned subsidiary of old FNF, as discussed above, as well as compensation paid by old FNF that was not allocated to us or FIS.
 The amounts of compensation shown below do not necessarily reflect the compensation such person will receive in the future, which could be higher or lower.